misiektoja/spotify_monitor/docs/setup-and-first-run.md

 <a id="before-you-start"></a>
 ## Before you start

-Spotify only shows a person's listening activity when both of these conditions are met:
+Spotify only shows a person's listening activity when that person shares it with the account used by Spotify Monitor, in one of two ways:

-1. The Spotify account used by Spotify Monitor follows the person you want to monitor.
+1. With **all followers**: the account used by Spotify Monitor must follow the person you want to monitor.
-2. That person has enabled listening activity sharing in Spotify.
+2. With **selected people**: the person selects the account used by Spotify Monitor.
+Following is not required.

-The setup wizard checks whether the monitoring account follows the target.
+The setup wizard checks whether the target is visible or followed and offers to follow the target when neither is the case.
 It can send the follow request after you confirm.
 To follow manually, open the target's profile in the Spotify desktop or mobile app.
 You can use **Share** > **Copy link to profile** and paste the complete link into the wizard.
 You do not need to extract the user ID.
 See [Following the Monitored User](configuration.md#following-the-monitored-user).

 <a id="not-sure-which-command-you-need"></a>
 ## Not sure which command you need?